expo/expo/docs/pages/guides/authentication.md

 While developing in Expo Go, you cannot use proper native authentication.
 Instead you must use web login during development.
 Be sure to follow the **standalone** guide below for setting up production apps.

-First, be sure to login to your Expo account `expo login`.
+First, be sure to login to your Expo account `npx expo login`.
 This will be part of the redirect URL.

 [Create a new Google Client ID][c-google] that will be used with `expoClientId`.